DAC Staff

 Please direct all digital access inquiries, requests for technical assistance, and other questions to the following email address, so the Digital Accessibility Center team can ensure a prompt response: accessibility@osu.edu

-Corey serves as the subject matter expert of digital accessibility and Ohio State’s Minimum Digital Accessibility Standards (MDAS) for the Digital Accessibility Center.
-He has spent his decade-plus career in higher education advocating strongly for accessibility, usability, and good design (in the Don Norman tradition).
+Corey serves as the consultant for digital accessibility and Ohio State’s Minimum Digital Accessibility Standards (MDAS) for the Digital Accessibility Center.
+He has spent his decade-plus career in higher education advocating strongly for accessibility, usability, and good design.

 Corey holds a Bachelor of Science in Digital Sciences with a focus in Digital Systems Interaction from Kent State University and is certified as a Web Accessibility Specialist (WAS) by the International Association of Accessibility Professionals (IAAP).